malfuncti0n/chef-nginx/README.md

-Nginx with PHP-FPM
+Symfony Framework on Nginx with PHP-FPM
 ==========

 This repo combine Nginx and PHP-FPM to provide a wokring out of box a high performance web server.
-Its also install composer for php managment.
-It's also install symfony framework under your web path.
+Its also install composer for php managment and symfony framework under your web path.

 Overview
 ========